harness-community/harness-community.github.io/website/blog/2022-12-08-Blog-on-beginners-step-to-GitOps/Beginners-Step-to-Harness-CD-GitOps.md

 ![agent-2](./gitops-agent-2.png)

-Step 3: You can review manifest YAML file and either install it locally or on cloud shell on a Kubernetes cluster.
-Now, you have to run this command
+Step 3: You can review manifest YAML file and either download it and set it up locally or take the configurations to a yaml file and set it up on cloud shell on a Kubernetes cluster and then run this command.

 ```
 kubectl apply -f gitops-agent.yml -n plan-gitops
 ```

+Output:
 ![agent-3](./gitops-agent-3.png)

-Step 4: Once Harness GitOps Agent is installed on the Kubernetes cluster, it indicates that the agent is registered and you can click on **Continue**.
+Step 4: Once Harness GitOps Agent is installed on the Kubernetes cluster, it indicates that the agent is registered and you can click on **Finish**.
 ![agent-4](./gitops-agent-4.png)

 Step 5: Once finished the **Agents** list shows the new Agent as **Healthy** and **Connected**.